svilaa/multitranslator/docs/source/transfuse.rst

 |
 | -c | --correct: Active the correction flag for Transfusion.
 |
-| -h | --help: Shows the help provided by argparse.
+| -h | --help: Show the help provided by argparse.
 |
 |
 | Special arguments compatible with -so | --standard:
 |
 | -ti | --time: Add a new column with the total time execution and the time for each translator.
 |
-| -td | --time-decimals: Changes the number of decimals for a best fit.
+| -td | --time-decimals: Change the number of decimals for a best fit.
 |
 | Special arguments compatible with -so | --standard and -soi | --standard-infividual:
 |
-| -tf | --table-format: Changes the table format used by tabulate.
+| -tf | --table-format: Change the table format used by tabulate.
 By default is "fancy_grid".
 |
 |
 | Arguments for concurrency:
 |
 | -co | --concurrent: Active the concurrent execution of the translators.
 |
-| -nt | --num-threads: Sets the number of threads used for the concurrent execution.
+| -nt | --num-threads: Set the number of threads used for the concurrent execution.

 Examples
 --------